 Many adults who suffer from chronic sinus infections or related problems may be good candidates for balloon sinuplasty.
 However, patient selection is key to a successful balloon sinuplasty procedure.
 For some patients, sinus problems are caused by nasal polyps, a deviated septum, or other issues that may require a different procedure.
 The best way to know whether this procedure is right for you is to discuss your symptoms with Dr. Allen and obtain an evaluation in the clinic.

-Take our sinus quiz to learn more whether your symptoms may be a sign of a sinus problem that warrants further evaluation and treatment.
+Take our sinus quiz to learn whether your symptoms may be signs of a sinus problem that warrants further evaluation and treatment.

 Take Our Sinus Quiz